schemathesis/schemathesis/docs/graphql.rst

 Limitations
 ~~~~~~~~~~~

-At the moment it is only possible to select API operations to test via hooks.
+At the moment, in CLI it is only possible to select API operations to test via hooks.